Medical IoT devices: the security nightmare that keeps CIOs up late at night

 Given all the dangers, what can be done to protect medical IoT devices?
 The onus falls on both manufacturers to improve device security and on CIOs and IT to do a better job of protecting the devices once they’re deployed.

 There are signs that manufacturers now recognize they need to treat security more seriously.
-Trend Micro’s Nelson says, “I’ve watched a lot of the large device manufacturers ramp up their cybersecurity teams.
+Digicert’s Nelson says, “I’ve watched a lot of the large device manufacturers ramp up their cybersecurity teams.
 As of three years ago, some of them were as robust as zero.
 But they’re now putting into place security checks.”

 More evidence of manufacturers taking security seriously comes from Dr. Dale Nordenberg, executive director of the Medical Device Innovation, Safety and Security Consortium (MDISS).
 Founded in 2010, MDISS is funded by the cybersecurity division of the U.S. Department of Homeland Security.
 It helps manufacturers perform device risk assessments, share risk data, and make sure devices are hardened against attacks.